AmazeeLabs/ajaxification/README.md

       - savePageState() providing data from the response
       - restorePageState()
       - hide progress indicator
-      - scroll to scrollToSelector (if any)
+      - scroll to selectors.scrollTo (if any)

 ### History navigation (on popstate event)